Wave-particle duality of many-body quantum states: Wave-particle duality in the Interference of Many Particles

 measuring the particle density on site $j$, the two-point (density-density) correlations measurement $\mathcal{M}_\mathrm{2P}=\{M_1^2,M_2^2,2M_1 M_2\}$, which measures density correlations between the two sites, as well as three-point and four-point density correlation measurements $\mathcal{M}_\mathrm{3P}=\{M_1^3,M_2^3,3M_1 M_2^2,3M_1^2 M_2\}$, and $\mathcal{M}_\mathrm{4P}=\{M_1^4,M_2^4,4M_1 M_2^3,4M_1^3 M_2,6 M_1^2 M_2^2\}$.
 As required, these measurements constitute POVMs satisfying $\sum_{M\in\mathcal{M}} M = \unit$.

-First let us consider the visibility $\mathscr{V}_\mathrm{T}$ from Eq.~\eqref{eq:VcT} for the measurement $\mathcal{M}_\mathrm{O}$ of the output mode occupations, given equal on-site energies, i.e. $F=0$.
+First, let us consider the visibility $\mathscr{V}_\mathrm{T}$ from Eq.~\eqref{eq:VcT} for the measurement $\mathcal{M}_\mathrm{O}$ of the output mode occupations, given equal on-site energies, i.e. $F=0$.
 As highlighted in Figs.~\ref{fig:Int}(a)--(d), the upper bound from Eq.~\eqref{eq:VisT} limits the extent of the interference visibility throughout the evolution (i.e. for all evolution times $t$), and independently of the interaction strength (i.e. for all values of $U/J$).
 The bound of $\mathscr{V}_\mathrm{T}$ merely depends on particle distinguishability as governed by the overlap $\gamma$ between particles initially in different modes [see the inset in Fig.~\ref{fig:Int}(a)].
 In the case of a fixed evolution time $t=4\hbar/J$ and tilt $F=J$, Figs.~\ref{fig:Int02}(a)--(d) show that our bound~\eqref{eq:VisT} is likewise valid for the density correlation measurements $\mathcal{M}_\mathrm{1P}$, $\mathcal{M}_\mathrm{2P}$, $\mathcal{M}_\mathrm{3P}$, and $\mathcal{M}_\mathrm{4P}$.
-Note that the gap between the visibility $\mathscr{V}_\mathrm{T}$ and the upper bound from Eq.~\eqref{eq:VisT}, e.g. in Fig.~\ref{fig:Int02}(d), is an artifact of the particular measurement.
-Indeed, there exists always an optimal measurement [see below Eq.~\eqref{eq:Dc}] such that the upper bound is reached.
+Note that the gap between the visibility $\mathscr{V}_\mathrm{T}$ and the upper bound from Eq.~\eqref{eq:VisT}, e.g. in Fig.~\ref{fig:Int02}(d), is an artefact of the particular measurement.
+Indeed, by optimizing the measurement [see below Eq.~\eqref{eq:Dc}] the upper bound can be reached.

 In summary, while the exact behavior of the many-particle interference visibility $\mathscr{V}_\mathrm{T}$ undergoes complex dynamics, Figs.~\ref{fig:Int} and~\ref{fig:Int02} illustrate that $\mathscr{V}_\mathrm{T}$ is bounded by particle distinguishability via Eq.~\eqref{eq:VisT}, which applies independently of the particular underlying experimental setting, even beyond the Bose-Hubbard model considered in the present example.
 Note that the visibility $\mathscr{V}_\mathrm{F}$ from Eq.~\eqref{eq:Vc} obeys a similar behavior.